rainlab/pages-plugin/README.md

 ## Snippets

-Snippets are elements that can be added by a Static Page, in the rich text editor.
-They allow to inject complex (and interactive) areas to pages.
-There are many possible applications and examples of using Snippets:
+Snippets is a [featured included with October CMS](https://docs.octobercms.com/3.x/cms/themes/snippets.html), with elements that can be added by a Static Page, in the rich text editor.
+They allow you to inject complex (and interactive) areas to pages.

-* Google Maps snippet - outputs a map centered on specific coordinates with predefined zoom factor.
-That snippet would be great for static pages that explain directions.
-* Universal commenting system - allows visitors to post comments to any static page.
-* Third-party integrations - for example with Yelp or TripAdvisor for displaying extra information on a static page.

-Snippets are displayed in the sidebar list on the Static Pages and can be added into a rich editor with a mouse click.
 Snippets are configurable and have properties that users can manage with the Inspector.

 ![image](https://raw.githubusercontent.com/rainlab/pages-plugin/master/docs/images/snippets-backend.png)